alexey-martynov/alexey-martynov.github.io/_drafts/c++-linux-registration-maps.md

   The linker allows to add attribute `constructor` (and `destructor` too) to any free function without parameters and without result.
-This function will be called when shared object is loaded.
-For example:
+This function is called when shared object is loaded.
+For
+  example:

   ```c++
   __attribute__((constructor))